-8. How should activity be reported on Table 5 for behavioral health providers who provide both mental health and substance use disorder services?
+8. How should activity be reported on Table 5 for behavioral health providers who provide both mental health and SUD services?

-Some health centers have integrated the positions of mental health provider and substance use disorder provider into a single position, which they call a behavioral health provider.
-In this instance, the health center has two choices.
-The first is to assert that substance use disorder problems are mental health problems and classify its behavioral health personnel as mental health personnel on Lines 20a, 20a1, 20a2, 20b, or 20c.
-Another method is to carefully record the time and activities of these dual function providers.
-In this case, identify each visit as either a mental health visit or a substance use disorder visit so the patients and visits can be correctly classified.
+Some health centers have integrated the positions of mental health provider and SUD provider into a single position, which they call a behavioral health provider.
+In this instance, all visits, providers, and patients classified by health centers as "behavioral health" must be parsed into mental health or SUD categories, unless there is no way to reasonably split these services.
+Carefully record the time and activities of these dual-function providers.
+In this case, identify each visit as either a mental health visit or an SUD visit so the patients and visits can be correctly classified.
 In addition, keep track of providers' time so that FTEs on Table 5 (and associated costs on Table 8A) can be accurately allocated and recorded to the appropriate line.
+If there is no way to reasonably split these services, assert that SUD problems are mental health problems, and classify the health center's behavioral health personnel and their corresponding visits and patients seen as mental health on Table 5, Lines 20a, 20a1, 20a2, 20b, or 20c.
+Report associated costs on Table 8A on the mental health line.

-9. If a psychiatric NP provides mental health and substance use disorder services to the same patient during a visit, how should we count this?
+9. If a psychiatric NP provides mental health and SUD services to the same patient during a visit, how should we count this?

 Report the visit under mental health in the main part of Table 5.
 DO NOT count the visits as one of each type.
-In the addendum, separately report the substance use disorder service provided by the mental health personnel during the visits.
+In the addendum, separately report the SUD service provided by the mental health personnel during the visits.
 Classify the provider and costs (on Table 8A) as mental health.

-10. Do I count the time of volunteer providers, interns, or residents?
+10. Do I count the time of volunteer providers, interns, and residents?

 Yes.
-Volunteers, interns, and residents are licensed practitioners, and their time is counted like that of any other practitioner.
-Note, however, that some may work shorter days because they are in educational sessions, may have more vacation time or other time off than other practitioners, or, in the case of volunteers, DO NOT have vacations or holidays.
-This would make them less than full-time.
+Count the time of volunteers, interns, and residents like that of any other personnel.
+Note, however, that some may work shorter days because they are in educational sessions, may have more vacation time or other time off than other personnel, or, in the case of volunteers, DO NOT receive paid vacations or holidays.
+This would make them less than full-time (in other words, less than 1.0 FTE).
 See the more complete discussion of counting volunteers, interns, and residents in Appendix B.